swissarmysam/signal-nui/README.md

 | Add to Watch Later      | Thumb Up                                                      | Signal, add to watch list      |
 | Remove from Watch Later | Thumb Up                                                      | Signal, remove from watch list |

-_Some gestures have been removed as the workarounds were bad practice._ _Full screen motion gesture has been removed (this is disabled in Chrome anyway) and you can only refresh with voice._
+_Some gestures have been removed as they had a lot of false detections.
+Reduced the total number of gestures required to 7 to reduce burden on user._

 ### :thumbsup: Signal NUI Demo